wwoods/seriousjs/README.md

 ----

 * i[??]
 Random choose operator?
 Would be handy to have that built in...
 Probably should think that one through though.

+* for..else.
+Else is triggered when loop is completed without break.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/wwoods/seriousjs/trend.png)](https://bitdeli.com/free "Bitdeli Badge")